-So, instead of starting off with a dull “I’m Jane and I’m interested in the marketing role.”
-Try something more exciting, like, “I firmly believe I’m the passionate, hardworking candidate you’ve been looking for.”
+For example, instead of starting with a dull, “I’m Jane and I’m interested in the marketing role.”
+Try something more exciting, like, “I was intrigued by the job ad, and I believe that my skills and experience make me the candidate you’ve been looking for.”

 Follow up the brief introduction with a few words on why you’re interested in the job, why you’re perfect for it, and the value you’ d bring to the table.
-You can elaborate on those thoughts later in the cover letter — but at least touch on them in this first paragraph, with some enthusiasm and passion.
-Remember — the opening of your letter must be an eye-opener, and not a sleep aid!
+You can elaborate on those thoughts later in the cover letter — but touch on them in this first paragraph, with some enthusiasm and passion.
+Remember — the opening of your letter must compel the recruiter to read more.

 We know it can be hard to cram all of the above into a few short sentences, but you’ll want to do your best to keep things clear and concise.
-Being long-winded will cause the reader to lose interest quickly, and if that happens, the rest of the cover letter will all be for nothing.
+Being long-winded can cause the reader to lose interest.
 So, keep things brief and light (but professional!) and don’t dwell on any one thought for too long.
-Remember: you can use the interview to elaborate on any points you make here!
+Remember: You can use the interview to elaborate on any points you make here!

-Okay, we mean typo-free!
-Have someone else read your cover letter for typos, grammatical errors, or clarity issues, or consider using a service like Grammarly.
+By clean, we mean typo-free.
+Nothing will cause a hiring manager to lose interest faster than a typo right at the top of a cover letter.
+To avoid this, have someone else read your cover letter for typos, grammatical errors, or clarity issues, or consider using a service like Grammarly.
 Get as much feedback as possible.
-Submitting a sloppy cover letter sends a message that you’d be a sloppy employee — and that’s not the message you want to send.
+Submitting a sloppy cover letter sends a message that you’d be a careless employee — and that’s not the message you want to send.
 This tip goes for the entire cover letter, and all application materials, for that matter — not just this first paragraph!

-Here’s a sample of a strong first paragraph:
+Here’s a sample of a solid first paragraph: